Quality and Accreditation

 ACAP’s Counselling courses - ACAP’s Bachelor of Counselling, Bachelor of Counselling (Coaching), Graduate Diploma of Counselling and Master of Counselling and Psychotherapy courses are accredited by the Psychotherapy and Counselling Federation of Australia (PACFA).
 PACFA is a peak body for Member Associations which meet the standards for professional practitioners within the disciplines of Counselling and Psychotherapy in the Australian community.
 For graduates of these courses this provides certainty that their course meets the training standards of PACFA.
 The Bachelor of Counselling is accredited with the Australian Counselling Association (ACA).

-Counselling courses currently undergoing the routine PACFA accreditation progress (outcome expected by March 2020):
+Counselling courses currently undergoing the routine PACFA accreditation progress (outcome expected before July 2020):